leon4rd/test/README.md

-## Why do cows wear bells?
-Because their horns don't work.
+## Why did the worker get fired from the orange juice factory?
+Lack of concentration.